dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

 }
 r.Write("</tr>\n");
 ```
 There are some big assumptions made in this code.
 If we want to disable sorting for a column, we need the column name to start with `$no_sort_`.
-That's only the portion of the code that deals with rendering the header.
+The code above only represents the portion of the code that deals with rendering the header.
 The code for rendering the rows of data is equally complex and also riddled with assumptions about the contents of the dataset.

 In order of this mechanism of rendering a grid to work, the projects.aspx page executes some strange looking SQL: